mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step3.md

 **Answer:** We need to include `service.yaml`, `serviceaccount.yaml`, and `deployment.yaml` in our case for the `hello-kubernetes` application.

-### Cleanup extra files not needed for simple functional chart:
+### Cleanup extra files not needed for simple functional chart

 Let's cleanup the template and add our application YAML files (under `/root/hello-kubernetes/deploy/resources/helm)`.